A lovely moist and delicious carrot cake

 1. Oil or spray a 20cm/8 inch loose-bottomed or spring-form cake tin.

-2. Cover the base of the tin with greaseproof paper.
+2. Cover the base of the tin with greaseproof paper if using - or use a cake liner that fits inside the tin.

 3. Pre-heat the oven to 180ºC/350ºF/Gas Mark 4 - no hotter because the cake needs to cook quite slowly so the middle cooks but it doesn’t get burned on the top.
 If you have a fan-assisted oven, reduce this temperature by about 10 degrees.

-8. Pour cake batter into the tin and place on top shelf of oven.
+7. Pour the cake batter into the tin and place on the top shelf of the oven.

 10. Meanwhile, make the icing.

-11. Cream the margarine with a fork and mix in the icing sugar until smooth.
-Stir in the vanilla essence.
+11. Cream the margarine and grated block coconut with a fork and mix in the icing sugar until smooth.
+Stir in the flavouring.
 Chill, covered, in the fridge until needed.
 Make sure the cake is completely cooled before icing the cake.
 Use a rubber spatula to smooth on the icing - or else use a fork to make patterns.

 Give us your email address and we'll deliver delicious animal free recipes straight to your inbox each week.